 Choosing the right equipment

-When with fencing, it is essential to choose the right equipment.
+When getting started with fencing, it is essential to choose the right equipment.
 The three main weapons used in fencing are the foil, epee, and sabre.
 Each weapon has its own rules and characteristics.
 It is important to consult with experienced fencers or coaches to determine which weapon is best suited for you.
 In addition to the weapon, you will need a fencing mask, jacket, glove, and protective clothing.
 It is crucial to invest in high-quality equipment that fits properly and offers adequate protection.

 Finding a reputable fencing club